 It is notable that the E-PL8 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 10D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 10D (unlike the E-PL8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 10D and the E-PL8 have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the E-PL8 have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the E-PL8 was followed by the Olympus E-PL9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Olympus E-PL8 Manual.
+Further information on the features and operation of the 10D and E-PL8 can be found, respectively, in the Canon 10D Manual (free pdf) or the online Olympus E-PL8 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 10D or the Olympus E-PL8 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.